 2000 Madison County Soil and Water Conservation District Secondary Conservation Educator of the Year

 2000 Special Merit Award from the Mississippi Wildlife Federation for Outstanding Contribution as a conservationist.

-2001 Mississippi Urban Forest Council Certificate of Recognition for Statewide Leadership in Conservation Education for the Ribbons of Green Project initiated in Mr. Hackman’s Biology classes.
+2001 Mississippi Urban Forest Council Certificate of Recognition for Statewide Leadership in Conservation Education for the Ribbons of Green Project which was initiated in Mr. Hackman’s Biology classes at Madison Central.

 2001 Madison Central High School Teacher of the Year